marekjm/pake/PROTOCOL.markdown

 This repository MUST BE located in user's home directory in `~/.pakenode` subdirectory.

 This repository is uploaded onto the server and acts as a *node*.
-It is created using `pake setup` command.
+It is created using `pakenode-init.py` script.

+When file is *public* it means that pushing the node will upload this file, *private* files are not uploaded.
+All files in `packages` directory are considered *public*.

+Files in `db/`, `prepared/` and `installing/` are not available for pushing through the default interface.
+However, you should be able to push your `downloaded/` contents - in case somebody's else node goes down with all their mirrors your `downloaded/` can be searched for the lost packages.

     ~/.pakenode/
-        meta.json
+        meta.json           # public
+        push.json           # private

+        mirrors.json        # public
+        pushers.json        # private

-        nodes.json
+        nodes.json          # public

-        packages.json
+        packages.json       # public

-        installed.json
+        installed.json      # private/public

+        prepared.json       # private
-        prepared.json       # this file is a list of transactions prepared offline and
+                            # this file is a list of transactions prepared offline and
                             # not yet commited

         db/